oppia/oppia-web-developer-docs/Wiki.md

 * Download the app's private key.

-  * **WARNING**: Treat this private key like a password!
+  * [!WARNING]: Treat this private key like a password!
 Anyone in possession of it can access and change the contents of the repositories the app has been installed on.

 * Install the app on the repository with the wiki source and on the repository whose wiki will contain the deployed documentation.
 * To both repositories, add the following secrets: